RocketChat/Rocket.Chat.Java.SDK/docs/ROCKETCHAT_API.md

 - Getting user status from id (method returns doc which also contains other information of a given user)

 ```
+   api.subscribeUserData(null);
+   api.subscribeActiveUsers(null);
+   //Make sure you are subscribed by using above code
    UserDocument user = api.getDbManager().getUserCollection().get("userid");
    System.out.println("UserName is " + user.getName());
    System.out.println("User status is "+ user.getStatus());